IBM/AITQA/README.md

 AIT-QA: Question Answering Dataset over Complex Tables in the Airline Industry, arxiv.org, 2021
 ```

 The paper is also submitted to the [NeurIPS 2021 Datasets and Benchmarks Track](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks) and can be found on openreview [here](https://openreview.net/forum?id=cB3OdLInAr9)

+First version of the data will be relased on 18 June, 2021.

 <!-- A more detailed Usage or detailed explaination of the repository here -->